Collaborative Product-Service Factories pathway

 Collaborative Product-Services Factories pathway - Example from car industry (This picture featured in a presentation at ConnectedFactories workshop on 26 September 2018).

-Level 1 is the situation where the full focus of the manufacturing company is on the product and where it does not or hardly addresses the services associated to that product.
+Level 1 is the situation where the full focus of the manufacturing company is on the product and where it does not or hardly address the services associated to that product.

 The picture below reflect how some of the milestones are being addressed by mid-caps and advanced SMEs (very progressively with a lot of differences in maturity).
 Still there is a lot of very partial or totally unexplored territory here. ‘